top of page

 Black Music City Grant

-As an inaugural recipient in 2021, our founder Kyra Williams has once again been selected as a Black Music City grantee by REC Philly, WXPN, and WRTI!
+As an inaugural recipient in 2021, our founder Kyra Williams has once again been selected as a Black Music City grantee by REC Philly, WXPN, WRTI, and the William Penn Foundation!
 These funds will support the 2024 iteration of our traveling photo exhibit, SIMBY Presents: The Voices of Sisterly Affection, which honors Philly's Black music herstory from Billie Holiday to Tierra Whack.

 2

-To celebrate the 2024 Black Music City grantees and their projects honoring Philly's Black music history, there will be a showcase at World Cafe Live on Juneteenth: June 19, 2024 at 6 pm ET.
+To celebrate the 2024 Black Music City grantees and their projects honoring Philly's Black music history, there was a showcase at World Cafe Live on Juneteenth: June 19, 2024.
+We were also able to share our work at the African American Museum in Philadelphia during Black Music Month and at REC Philly during Homecoming .

 3

-In partnership with The Philadelphia School District’s TV Station (PSTV) and The Parkway Central Free Library, this fall SIMBY Presents: The Voices of Sisterly Affection will be on display in front of the Library's Teen Center where we will provide culturally relevant youth photo programming led by Black photographers.
+In partnership with The Philadelphia School District’s TV Station (PSTV) and The Free Library of Philadelphia, SIMBY Presents: The Voices of Sisterly Affection is on display in front of the Library's Field Teen Center until March 31, 2025 and we are providing culturally relevant photo programming led by Black photographers for the next generation of Black storytellers.

 bottom of page